Skip to main content

 (G) How is monthly or semimonthly income of varying amounts anticipated?

-An assistance group receiving income on a recurring monthly or semimonthly basis shall not have its monthly income varied merely because of changes in mailing cycles or pay dates or because weekends or holidays cause additional payments to be received in a month.
+An assistance group receiving income on a recurring monthly or semimonthly basis is not to have its monthly income varied merely because of changes in mailing cycles or pay dates or because weekends or holidays cause additional payments to be received in a month.

 (H) When should actual income be used instead of converted income?